trentfisher/veganmilitia-hugo/content/draft/witchcraft.md

 One day I was trying to track down a complicated problem.
 I asked my boss if there were any more diagnostic tools at hand which would help, to which he responded "would the problem go away if the computer is rebooted?"
-Most likely, but that won't fix the root pr-
+Most likely, but that won't fix the root prob-
 "Then reboot the computer, it's Windows, people are used to that.
 Don't waste your time debugging."
 I verbally agreed, but in my head I thought "how are things supposed to get better if we do that?"

-Since that time, our lives have become awash in pervasive and increasingly complicated devices.
+Fast forward two decades...  our lives have become awash in pervasive and increasingly complicated devices.
 Every day, we encounter strange
 problems: Spinners which never stop, devices which won't connect, blank screens, mysterious crashes.
 Why these happen is a topic for a